alexelshamouty/alexelshamouty.github.io/content/posts/platform-engineering-antipatterns-part-2/index.md

 ### Context

-You are building a developer platform within an organization that has a federated operating model with separate or semi-separate business units and goals.
-Your aim is to unify the developer experience through a centralized platform.
-However, adoption is low, and teams struggle to promote platform components.
+You are building a developer platform within an organization that operates under a heavily federated model, where multiple business units function with a high degree of autonomy, each with their own goals, priorities, and technical stacks.
+Your objective is to unify and streamline the developer experience by offering a centralized platform that promotes standardization, accelerates delivery, and reduces duplication of effort.

+As a result, the platform team is not only tasked with technical enablement but also must act as an internal advocate, navigating political boundaries, building trust across business units, and demonstrating clear value tailored to diverse use cases.

 ### Symptoms